nxame/awesome/README.md

 - [pixijs/pixijs](https://github.com/pixijs/pixijs) - The HTML5 Creation Engine: Create beautiful digital content with the fastest, most flexible 2D WebGL renderer.
 - [pmndrs/jotai](https://github.com/pmndrs/jotai) - 👻 Primitive and flexible state management for React
 - [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React
+- [popcorntime/popcorntime](https://github.com/popcorntime/popcorntime) - Popcorn Time puts everything in one place.
+Your favorite platforms, your shows, your movies-ready when you are.
 - [porsche-design-system/porsche-design-system](https://github.com/porsche-design-system/porsche-design-system) - The official Porsche Design System repository, offering fundamental UXI guidelines and a library of reusable web components to enable designers and developers to build consistent, intuitive, and high-quality digital products that reflect the Porsche brand.
 - [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
 AI Red teaming, pentesting, and vulnerability scanning for LLMs.
 Compare performance of GPT, Claude, Gemini, Llama, and more.
 Simple declarative configs with command line and CI/CD integration.
 - [radix-ui/themes](https://github.com/radix-ui/themes) - Radix Themes is an open-source component library optimized for fast development, easy maintenance, and accessibility.
 Maintained by @workos.